 Description:

-The end product of this stu an abstract filed to the Offi paper submitted to the supervising faculty. y and
+The end product of this study must be a scholarly paper submitted to the supervising faculty and an abstract filed to the Office of Academic Affairs.

-Literature ReviewEmpirical Study
+\\\\Literature Review \\\\Empirical Study

-NOTE: If you will be the p principal investigator of a research study, you must get IRB appro oval.

-Check below as needed -
+NOTE: If you will be the principal investigator of a research study, you must get IRB approval.
+Check below as needed

-YES (I will be pring

-I acknowledge that I am re sponsible for securing a pproval if I am the PI by signing below.
+\\\\\YES (I will be principal investigator) I acknowledge that I am responsible for securing approval if I am the PI by signing below.

-Student (Please Print) Signature Date

-Faculty (Please Print) Signature Date
+Student (Please Print) Signature Date Faculty (Please Print) Signature Date